 Some complications may occur during pregnancies that can add to your pelvic pain.
-At first, you might not be able to distinguish between them but if you experience fever and vaginal bleeding along with pain you should see your doctor immediately.
+At first, you might not be able to distinguish between them but if you experience fever and vaginal bleeding along with the pain you should see your doctor immediately.

-These symptoms can be an indication of miscarriage, ectopic pregnancy, preterm labor, uterine rupture etc.
+The risk factors are miscarriage, ectopic pregnancy, preterm labor, uterine rupture etc.